 A vitamin is able to reduce the development of type 2 diabetes by 15%

 Type 2 diabetes is a growing concern, affecting almost 5% of the French population.
-For those with a family history or lifestyle risk factors, it can be especially scary to consider that they could develop this chronic condition.
+For those with a family history or lifestyle risk factors, it can be especially scary to consider that they might develop this chronic condition.
 Fortunately, one simple change – taking an important vitamin supplement regularly – can reduce the likelihood of developing type 2 diabetes and manage other health problems!
-Read on to learn more about how this vitamin works and how to incorporate it into your daily diet.
+Read on to learn more regarding how this vitamin works and how to incorporate it into your daily diet.

 According to a study published in the scientific journal National Library of Medicine, people with pre-diabetes can reduce their risk of developing type 2 diabetes by 15% by taking a simple vitamin D supplement.
 This discovery follows years of research exploring the potential benefits of vitamin D in the prevention of diabetes.
 The authors conducted a systematic review and meta-analysis of available data to investigate the effect of vitamin D supplementation on the risk of developing type 2 diabetes in adults with prediabetes. .